larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 5. Standards of conduct

-   No such standards of conduct seem to be published.
+   No such standards of conduct seem to be published at the time of writing.

 The IETF community expects the Trust to comply with its founding document, and hence expects it to publish the missing procedures.

 This is especially true for procedures for management of the Trust assets, which is the Trust's main responsibility.
+(The Trust does maintain a lengthy FAQ {{FAQ}}, but that does not take the place of a procedural document on management of the Trust assets.)

 ## Transparency of Operation